summerdream2018/MetaAHCB/README.md

 After copying the MetaAHCB directory to the working directory (`./`), the core program files should be organized as follows:

-./MetaAHCB/
-├── pipeline.sh
-└── scripts/
-  ├────  assign_reads_clusters.py
-  └────  bgm_cluster.py
+./MetaAHCB/pipeline.sh
+./MetaAHCB/scripts/assign_reads_clusters.py
+./MetaAHCB/scripts/bgm_cluster.py

-### Pipeline Steps
+## Pipeline Steps

 **(1) Long-read preprocessing and initial assembly**